abhi2808/Terraform_Associate/02_basics/readme.md

 export structred data using terraform, op can be input for another workspace

-once init with providers-> creates a dependency lock(terraform.lock.hcl)-> stores where the provider was installed fromvv
+once init with providers-> creates a dependency lock(terraform.lock.hcl)-> stores where the provider was installed from

 **provisioners**